CoderDennis/decorum/README.md

 There are no macros yet, so property tests are just regular ExUnit tests with names starting with "property" by convention.

-See [NOTES.md](NOTES.md) for my ongoing thoughts, questions, and TODOs.
+See [Implementation Notes](NOTES.md) for my ongoing thoughts, questions, and TODOs.

 ## Background